Lavazza: Company

 Lavazza, established in Turin, Italy, in 1895, has been owned by the family of the same name for four generations.
 The world's seventh-ranking coffee roaster, Lavazza has a market share by sales of over 36% in Italy, 3,800 employees and revenue of €2.24 billion (2019).
 The company has six production sites, three in Italy and three abroad, and operates through associated companies and distributors in more than 90 countries.
 Lavazza exports 46% of its production.
 Lavazza credits itself with inventing the concept of blending, "the art of combining different types of coffee from different geographical areas", in its early years and claims this as a distinctive feature of all its products.
-The company also has 25 years of experience in the production and sale of portioned coffee systems.
-Today, through ongoing partnerships with an international network of universities and scientific research centers, Lavazza operates four platforms in this segment.
-In 1979 the company established the "Luigi Lavazza Centre for coffee research" which is "devoted to the study of espresso" and has evolved into the Lavazza Training Centre, a network of over 50 coffee schools worldwide, where 30,000 people receive training each year.

-Among the activities promoted by the Lavazza Foundation, established in 2002, is the Tierra project which, in partnership with the Rainforest Alliance, performs research into achieving the "finest end product quality" with a focus on the living conditions of people in coffee producing countries.

-Lavazza is the official coffee in the Italian Pavilion at the Expo 2015 in Milan.

 Lavazza acquired the Carte Noire and Merrild brands from Jacobs Douwe Egberts in February 2016.

 Lavazza purchased an 80% stake in Canadian-based Kicking Horse Coffee in May 2017.

+Lavazza bought the drinks division of Mars UK in 2018 for $650m.

 In 2019, with PepsiCo, Lavazza launched canned ready-to-drink cappuccino in Europe.

 A lawsuit was filed in 2019 alleging Lavazza brought false intellectual property lawsuits against American resellers on Amazon.com in an attempt to prevent them from reselling products.

-In November 2022, it was announced Lavazza has acquired the French coffee roaster, distributor and services supplier, MaxiCoffee.
+In November 2022, it was announced Lavazza had acquired the French coffee roaster, distributor and services supplier, MaxiCoffee.

 Sponsorship

-Lavazza became a sponsor of Liverpool F.C. in 2018 and the Williams Racing team in Formula One, as they are a personal sponsor with Canadian Nicholas Latifi.

-Also through the agreement reached in September 2020, Lavazza became the official coffee brand used by Juventus F.C.
+Lavazza became a sponsor of Liverpool F.C. in 2018. and the Williams Racing team in Formula One, as they are a personal sponsor with Canadian Nicholas Latifi.
+Also through the agreement reached in September 2020, Lavazza became the official coffee brand used by Juventus FC.